Far East Children's Railway

-The Far East Children's Railway (Russian: Дальневосточная детская железная дорога, Dalwenostotschnaja detskaja schelesnaja doroga) is a narrow gauge miniature railway in the Russian town of Khabarovsk.
+The Far East Children's Railway (Russian: Дальневосточная детская железная дорога, Dalnewostotschnaja detskaja schelesnaja doroga) is a narrow gauge miniature railway in the Russian town of Khabarovsk.
 The railway was opened on 19 May, 1958, as one of many pioneer railways in the USSR and is still in use.

 History

 The railway was built by volunteers, after it had been initiated by Komsomol and the public.
 It was inaugurated on 19 May, 1958.

 Initially, a circular loop with a length of 600 m surrounded the park of a Sovkhoz.
 The passengers were transported by a railbus and four open wooden body carriages with 15 seats each.
 The rails were of Type P-18.

 The railbus was replaced by a steam locomotive Type 159 with serial number 6421 in 1959.
 It is displayed on a plinth at the Pionerskaja railway station.
 Also in 1959, the track was extended along Karl Marx Street by heavier 3A rails up to a length of 3.3 km.
 In 1965, four Polish metal passenger cars with 38 seats each were delivered by Pafawag.

 The Pionerskaja railway station was built in 1967, approximately 600 m from the main track.
 The steam locomotive was replaced in 1968 by a ТУ2 diesel locomotive.
 The station building was built in 1972.
 On the ground floor it houses offices, a workshop, a waiting room and a classroom equipped with visual aids.

 A maintenance depot with a pit was built in 1979.The Pafawag carriages were replaced in 1986 by carriages of type PV51 by the Russian Demikhovo Machinebuilding Plant, and from 1987 more modern ТУ7 diesel locomotives were used.

 In 1999, the children's railway was reconstructed.
 The first refurbishment phase was completed on 25 May 2000.
 A repair and training building was erected near the Pionerskaja railway station, the 3A rails were replaced by heavier R-50 rails and signal and communications systems were upgraded.